ThomHPL/Open80017a/README.md

 ## Credits
 - This work was motivated by a dead channel on my brother's Juno-106.
 Thanks for the opportunity to help bro'!
 - It would not have been possible without resources found online, especially the information provided by **dksynth** and **guest** on the following forum.
 Many thanks to them! [https://modwiggler.com/forum/viewtopic.php?t=238335](https://modwiggler.com/forum/viewtopic.php?t=238335)
+- Thanks to [**deanm1278**](https://github.com/deanm1278) for the [LM13700 spice model](https://github.com/deanm1278/LM13700-spice-model).
+- A lot of good info there as well: [80017A VCF/VCA Teardown](https://obsoletetechnology.wordpress.com/projects/80017a-vcfvca-teardown/)

 ## Disclaimer